DuaeZahra/eyeglasses-tryon/README.md

 ## 🗒️ Notes

-- This is a **frontend-only prototype** — no backend or database is used.
+- This is a **frontend-only prototype** — there is no backend or database integration.
-- Overlay accuracy is approximate and for demonstration purposes.
+- The glasses overlay is approximately aligned for demonstration purposes; it may not be perfectly accurate in all cases.
-- All glasses and face detection models are loaded from the `public/` folder.
+- All assets, including eyeglass images and face detection models, are served directly from the `public/` folder.
+- A slight flickering effect may occur when using the webcam try-on feature.
+However, snapshots capture the correct overlay.
+  If you find a reliable solution to reduce or eliminate the flicker, contributions are welcome!